ImFstAsFckBoi/pKernel/README.md

 # pKernel
-A coroutine library that only depends on glibc.
-Might become an actual kernel for an embedded system in the future.
+A coroutine library that only depends on glibc (except some Linux specific debug functions).
+Might become an actual kernel for an embedded system in the future (but probably never).

 Only works on 32 bit x86 right now.
-Goal is to be 64 bit, and maybe ARM, compatible at some point.
+Goal is to be 64 bit.

 ## Build
 ```